H. Bentley Glass: Editorial work

 In collaboration with William McElroy he edited several symposium volumes, including The chemical basis of heredity, with authors including François Jacob, Erwin Chargaff, Severo Ochoa, Arthur Kornberg, Max Delbrück and Francis Crick.
-In his review Conrad Waddington wrote as follows:
+In his review of The chemical basis of heredity Conrad Waddington wrote as follows:

 It deals with the most fundamental problem of analytical biology — the chemical nature and functioning of the basic units on which biological organisms are based.
 The contributors are ... of the very highest standard ...
 Workers in the large field of chromosomes, genes, nucleic acids and viruses will find the book essential.